 11. Tapu Fini

-The Legendary Tapu Fini is one of the best defensive Water-types in the game, with an impressive 115 Defense stat and a huge 130 Special Defense stat.
+The Legendary Tapu Fini is one of the best defensive Water-type Pokemon in the game, with an impressive 115 Defense stat and a huge 130 Special Defense stat.
 Having a secondary Fairy-typing means it has access to some great moves like Moonblast with the bonus of STAB damage.

 Tapu Fini also has one of the most underrated abilities, Misty Surge, which protects it from status effects like Confusion or Paralysis, and also halves the damage done by Dragon-type moves.
 This, combined with a Fairy-type moveset, makes it a potent Dragon slayer.